-51. The market for hop-on, hop-off bus tours in New York City is highly concentrated and has become even more concentrated as a result of defendants' joint venture.
+- 50. The market for hop-on, hop-off bus tours in New York City is highly concentrated and has become even more concentrated as a result of defendants' joint venture.
 The combination of the Coach and City Sights operations into Twin America has created a new entity with monopoly power, owning over 120 double-decker buses and controlling approximately 99 percent of the relevant market.
-This market concentration creates a presumption that the joint venture substantially lessens competition.
+This market concentration creates a presumption that the joint venture substantially lessens competition. - 51.
+As articulated in the Horizontal Merger Guidelines issued by the Department of Justice and the Federal Trade Commission ("Guidelines"), the Herfindahl-Hirschman Index ("HHI")

-- Justice and the Federal Trade Commission ("Guidelines"), the Herfindahl-Hirschman Index ("HHI") is a measure of market concentration.
-Market concentration is often one useful indicator of the likely competitive effects of a merger.
+is a measure of market concentration.1 Market concentration is often one useful indicator of the likely competitive effects of a merger.
 The more concentrated a market, and the more that a transaction would increase concentration in a market, the more likely it is that a transaction would result in harm to consumers.
 The Guidelines deem a market in which the HHI is above 2,500 points to be highly concentrated.
-Transactions that increase the HHI by more than 200 points in highly concentrated markets will be presumed likely to enhance market power. - 53.
-In the year prior to Twin America's formation in March 2009, according to Coach's estimates, Coach held a market share of approximately 65 percent and City Sights held a share of approximately 34 percent.
+Transactions that increase the HHI by more than 200 points in highly concentrated markets will be presumed likely to enhance market power.

+- 52. In the year prior to Twin America's formation in March 2009, according to Coach's estimates, Coach held a market share of approximately 65 percent and City Sights held a share of approximately 34 percent.
 Big Taxi Tours held no more than a 1 percent share.
 Prior to the joint venture, the HHI for the New York City hop-on, hop-off bus tour market exceeded 5,000.
 The formation of Twin America increased the market's HHI to approximately 9,800.
-The increase in HHI of over 4,000 points resulting from the creation of the joint venture is far greater than the 200 point change that renders a transaction presumptively anticompetitive under the Guidelines. - 54.
+The increase in HHI of over 4,000 points resulting from the creation of the joint venture is far greater than the 200 point change that renders a transaction presumptively anticompetitive under the Guidelines. - 53.
 The formation of Twin America eliminated head-to-head competition between Coach and City Sights.
-As discussed above, because each company closely monitored the other's services and battled for market share, the competition between Coach and City Sights provided tangible
+As discussed above, because each company closely monitored the other's services and battled for market share, the competition between Coach and City Sights provided tangible benefits for consumers with respect to prices and new service offerings.
+The elimination of this